nuxt/content/example/content/directory-1/child.md

-# Child content of directory number 1
+# Child content of directory 1